coral-fan/coral-monorepo/workspaces/app/src/components/features/home/README.md

 Specifically, you should only be using touching the `Home.tsx` file in the directory, but add files to this directory as necessary.

-Please however feel free to configure Tailwind (`workspaces/app/tailwind.config.js` & `workspaces/app/postcss.config.js`) to your linking.
+Please however feel free to configure Tailwind (`workspaces/app/src/styles/global.css`, `workspaces/app/tailwind.config.js` & `workspaces/app/postcss.config.js`) to your linking.

 If you need to touch other areas of the codebase, please reach out to Aki on Slack.

-Once you are done, please open a Pull Request on Github to the `main` branch.
+Once you are done, please open a Pull Request (PR) on Github to the `main` branch.
+Please use proper capitalization in your PR.

 Lastly, please use semantic HTML.